opencodeiiita/DonateASmile/Short UX Task/README.md

 ## Submission Guideline:

 - Write your views on google doc.
-- Provide the link of google docs in a .txt file
+- Provide the link of google docs in a .txt file with your name as the file name.
 - Submit your txt files in the 'Short UX Task' folder only.

 ## Minimum Design Criteria (MDC)